Topics JPMA Media Forum" Held -Antimicrobial Resistance (AMR) Promotion Month

 Ms. Akiko Honda, Parliamentary Secretary, Minister of Health, Labour and Welfare, Member of the House of Councillors

-He introduced the MHLW's AMR awareness activities in 2022, including the distribution of posters and videos in collaboration with the popular TV animation "Hataraku Cell" and a call for entries of a certain willow poem about drug resistance, in an effort to make AMR more familiar to the general public.
-He also pointed out that even in an era when public health is in a critical situation, as many medical practitioners are experiencing with the new coronavirus infection (COVID-19), it is necessary to make unceasing efforts toward countermeasures.
+He introduced the MHLW's AMR awareness activities in 2022, including the distribution of posters and videos in collaboration with the popular TV animation "Hataraku Cell," and the solicitation of entries for a certain "willow" poem about drug resistance, in order to make AMR more familiar to the general public.
+He also pointed out that even in times when public health is in a critical situation, which many medical practitioners are experiencing due to the new coronavirus infection (COVID-19), it is necessary to make unceasing efforts toward countermeasures.

 Lecture 1